OctoPrint/OctoPrint/docs/plugins/hooks.rst

       If your hook handler is an instance method of a plugin mixin implementation, be aware that the hook will be called without OctoPrint initializing your implementation instance.
-That means that **none** of the :ref:`injected properties <sec-plugins-concepts-injectedproperties>` will be available and also the :meth:`~octoprint.plugin.Plugin.initialize` method will not be called.
+That means that **none** of the :ref:`injected properties <sec-plugins-mixins-injectedproperties>` will be available and also the :meth:`~octoprint.plugin.Plugin.initialize` method will not be called.

       Your hook handler will have access to the plugin manager as ``cli_group.plugin_manager`` and to the